htrajan/ht-drawsteel/Bestiary/Human Scoundrel.md

 | :-------- | :----------- |
 | Keywords: | Type: Action |

+**Effect:** The scoundrel makes a Rapier & Dagger attack against three creatures or objects.
+They can shift 2 squares before or after each attack.

 **Supernatural Insight**

 The scoundrel can target supernatural creatures and objects within 5 squares, even if they don't have line of effect.